c9s/bbgo/doc/topics/developing-strategy.md

 ## UserDataStream

+UserDataStream is an authenticated connection to the crypto exchange.
+You can receive the following data type from the user data stream:

+- OrderUpdate
+- TradeUpdate
+- BalanceUpdate

 When you submit an order to the exchange, you might want to know when the order is filled or not, user data stream is the real time notification let you receive the order update event.